 - A Company Limited by Guarantee (number 3964376) registered in England with Companies House and not having share capital

-- A Registered Provider registered with the Homes and Communities Agency (number H3994)
+- A Registered Provider registered with the Homes England (number H3994)

 - A Charity registered with the Charity Commission (number 1080154)

-The Board composition is made up of; 10 Ordinary Directors, 3 Nominated Directors, 4 co-opted Directors and 1 Executive Director (who is the Chief Executive).
+The Board composition is made up of; 10 Ordinary Directors, 1 Nominated Director, 2 co-opted Directors and 1 Executive Director (who is the Chief Executive).

 Directors are appointed to the Board based upon their qualifications, skills and experience.

 The Board represents and is accountable to the Company Members.
 The Board's responsibilities are active, not passive, and include the responsibility of regularly evaluating the strategic direction of the company, management policies and the effectiveness with which management implements them.

 It is the responsibility of the Board to act in good faith and with due care so as to exercise their business judgment on an informed basis in what they reasonably and honestly believe to be in the best interests of the company and its Company Members.
 Each Board Member, upon their appointment to the Board, must sign-up to the Obligations of Directors which can be found here: Declaration of Acceptance of Obligations

 The Board and each of the Boards have two committees which also have the power to hire independent legal, financial or other advisors as they deem necessary.